About Household Products Database

 All brands and product names in this database are the trademarks or registered trademarks of their respective holders.
 This database is provided to the National Library of Medicine under a license agreement with DeLima Associates as a copyrighted information resource for non-commercial use only.
 No part of this database may be reproduced or transmitted in any form or by any means, electronic or mechanical, including recording, or information storage and retrieval systems, for any purpose other than for the personal use of the site visitor.
 The National Library of Medicine welcomes links to the Household Products Database home page.
 The National Library of Medicine's license agreement with DeLima Associates does not permit framing the content from our site.

 Initial funding for this database was provided by the National Center for Environmental Health of the Centers for Disease Control and Prevention.
 Brands shown in the database were first selected in 1995 based on market share within each of 9 product categories and shelf presence in retail stores such as drugstores, supermarkets, auto parts stores, building supply stores, office supply stores, craft stores and pet stores.
+A new category, “Commercial/Institutional” has been recently added in response to requests from users.

 For information about this and other National Library of Medicine databases